btcspry/3d-wallet-generator/README.rst

 ------------

 -  Python3: this project is designed for Python3, not Python2
--  PyBitcoin, just run ``sudo pip3 install bitcoin``
+-  PyBitcoin, just run ``sudo pip3 install bitcoin`` - Installs automatically
--  PyQRCode, just run ``sudo pip3 install pyqrcode``
+-  PyQRCode, just run ``sudo pip3 install pyqrcode`` - Installs automatically
--  OpenSCAD 2015 (or higher), just install from their website, and the program should find it automatically (submit an issue if it doesn't)
+-  OpenSCAD 2015 (or higher), just install from their website, and the program should find it automatically (submit an issue if it doesn't) - Manual installation required

 Features
 --------